-Michigan Farm Bureau should continue to inform the public about agricultural employment and the economic contributions farm labor makes to the local and state economies, and correct widespread misconceptions about farm labor conditions.
+Michigan Farm Bureau should continue informing consumers about the agricultural workforce and correct misconceptions about farm workforce conditions.

 Michigan does not have a labor relations law for farm workers and they are using basic contract law as the basis for achieving successful labor agreements.

-Any state legislation must protect the rights of the workers, farmers and consumers against the loss of crops during labor disputes.
-Such legislation should:
+State legislation must protect the rights of the workers, farmers and consumers against the loss of crops during labor disputes and should:

-Ensure union organizing activities do not interfere with normal agriculture production.
+- Ensure union organizing activities do not interfere with agriculture production.

 The family farm exemption in the Migrant and Seasonal Agricultural Workers Protection Act is being eroded by the expansion of the terms “recruitment” and “transportation.”
 We oppose the inclusion of gratuitous referrals and transportation in the course of employment when the vehicle is not driven by a family member, in the determination of whether the family farm exemption applies.